Aider logoAider

 Is Aider better than Codex CLI?

 It depends on your needs.
-Aider offers 6 key features including Multi-file editing and Git integration, while Codex CLI provides 6 features including Natural language to code and Sandboxed command execution.
+Aider offers 6 key features including Multi-file code editing and Automatic git commits, while Codex CLI provides 6 features including Natural language to code and Sandboxed command execution.
 Aider uses a open-source model with a free tier, while Codex CLI is open-source with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Aider cheaper than Codex CLI?